All posts

 • No integration needed since everything is one system

-• Less mature than NetBox for pure network engineering use cases
+• Less specialized than NetBox for pure network engineering use cases

 • Requires FluxBilling as your billing platform

 All four solutions cover the core DCIM fundamentals — rack management, IPAM, hardware inventory, VLAN support, chassis and blade tracking, and multi-site management.
-The differences show up in how they fit into a hosting provider's workflow.
+Where they differ is in how they fit into a hosting provider''s broader workflow.

-An integrated approach eliminates this entirely.
-When your DCIM and billing system share the same database, the workflow becomes seamless:
+An integrated approach removes that layer.
+When your DCIM and billing system share the same database, the workflow becomes simpler:

 • A client orders a dedicated server